nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 or for all token types (`tokens` field in `operator_param` is `tokens` parameter is `All_tokens`).

 Operator relation is not transitive.
 If C is an operator of B , and if B is an operator of A, C cannot transfer tokens that are owned by A, on behalf of B.

+The standard does not specify who is permitted to update operators on behalf of the token owner.
+Depending on the business use case,the particular implementation of FA2 contract MAY limit operator updates to a token owner (`owner == SENDER`) or be limited to an administrator.

 ##### `is_operator`